Exploit-Master122/Rigtools-2.0/README.md

 data:text/html;charset=utf-8,devtools://devtools/bundled/devtools_app.html <p> <dev> devtools://devtools/bundled/devtools_app.html?experiments=true&ws=rig.kxtz.dev/%20%20%20%20%20These%20are%20links%20to%20launch%20the%20unblock3r.%20%3Cp%3E%20%3Cdev%3E%20Use%20these%20links%20to%20get%20a%20HYPERLINK,a%20DIRECT%20link%20to%20RigTools%20devtools://devtools/bundled/devtools_app.html%20%3Cp%3E%20%3Cdev%3E%20filesystem:chrome-extension://gndmhdcefbhlchkhipcnnbkcmicncehk/temporary/index.html%20%3Cp%3E%20%3Cdev%3E%20The%20second%20one:%20filesystem:chrome-extension://gndmhdcefbhlchkhipcnnbkcmicncehk/persistent/rigtools.html
 ```
 -They may make your computer a bit laggy,but nothing much,just some distortion of the mouse or something.
--If using a vpn,do not try and test or experiment around with this using "Metasploit" or any "Penetration testing" platforms.
+- If using a vpn,do not try and test or experiment around with this using "Metasploit" or any "Penetration testing" platforms.
-Be careful.That stuff can break your computers.BEWARE OF BROWSERS! 🙂
+- Be careful.That stuff can break your computers.BEWARE OF BROWSERS! 🙂
-If you know what I mean...😏
+- If you know what I mean...😏
-There is a **real** second version,though.
+- There is a **real** second version,though.
-When you get to the original version,
+- When you get to the original version,
--Scroll down a bit,until you find a button named "Update Rigtools".Click it.
+- Scroll down a bit,until you find a button named "Update Rigtools".Click it.
--After,go to
+- After,go to
 ```
 rigtools.playcode.io
 ```